shinya7y/UniverseNet/configs/swin/README.md

 # Swin Transformer for Object Detection

+## Introduction

+[ALGORITHM]

 This repo contains the supported code and configuration files to reproduce object detection results of [Swin Transformer](https://arxiv.org/pdf/2103.14030.pdf).
-It is based on [mmdetection](https://github.com/open-mmlab/mmdetection).

-## Updates

-***04/12/2021*** Initial commits

 ## Results and Models